Handle screen rotation without onConfigurationChanged

 }

-The second class is RotateOrientationEventListener that calculates which rotation degrees suit to view to rotate smoothly.
-This class extends from SimpleOrientationEventListener and calculates based on the onChanged method, then fires out via onRotateChanged abstract method.
+The second class is RotateOrientationEventListener, which calculates the appropriate rotation degrees for smooth view rotation.
+This class extends SimpleOrientationEventListener and uses the onChanged method to determine the rotation, then triggers the onRotateChanged abstract method.

 @Override